A 'How-To' for Scanning

-The note 'HP Linux Imaging and Printing System' at the top of the output reminded me that at some point in the past, I had installed the 'hplip' system.
+The note 'HP Linux Imaging and Printing System' (Wikipedia link) at the top of the output reminded me that at some point in the past, I had installed the 'hplip' system.
 That system, in combination with the 'Xsane' software, probably allowed me to use my HP scanner models when they were connected to this computer.

 So this is a note to those with HP scanners: You will probably be able to do scans with your HP PSC device, by using the 'Xsane' software in conjunction with the 'hplip' software.
 Both of those packages may be available via the package manager of your Linux 'distro' (distribution).

 By the way, I have NOT tried to do a scan (with 'iscan' or Xsane') using a video device --- like the webcam indicated by 'v4l:/dev/video0' and 'UVC Camera (046d:0807) virtual device' above.
 But I may try that someday.
 I may report results here.